mnapoli/BlackBox/README.md

 ## Backends

-Backends are classes that implement `MapStorage`:
+Backends are classes that implement `Storage`:

 - `FileStorage`
 - `MultipleFileStorage`